About

 I believe that emotion management is the most important skill in life.

-Whether you’re a CEO, a software developer, or a stay-at-home mom, your happiness and success in life comes down to how well you can handle inner struggles like anxiety, anger, or self-doubt.
+Whether you’re a CEO, software developer, or a stay-at-home mom, your happiness and success in life comes down to how well you can handle inner struggles like anxiety, anger, or self-doubt.

 And yet… Almost no one is taught how to do this!